 There is a lot we can learn from the old ways in the Swan Valley region about grapevine weed control.
-At a recent European exhibition, there was not a single under-vine herbicide machine, they were all mechanical machines as many European vineyards are going organic.
+At a recent European exhibition, there was not a single under-vine herbicide machine, they were all mechanical machines as many European vineyards are going to organic viticulture.

 Further, this gives some context to the recent decision from the French and Belgium Governments to ban the sale of glyphosate (the active constituent in Roundup).
 A large portion of European grape growers is opting for organic/biodynamic vineyards.
 The progress of the organic movement has allowed the advancement of chemical-free options.

-Organic vignerons are turning to engineering companies which produce practical, versatile machines that combine a number of operations.
+Organic vignerons are turning to engineering companies that produce practical, versatile machines that combine a number of operations.
 These are all changeable to the base unit on the tractor.

 Here in this video is what we do now in our organic vineyard.

 Then we should all be looking at ways we can manage our weed populations.
-Also, this can be done effectively, efficiently and in the most sustainable manner by ploughing.
+Also, effective, efficient and in the most sustainable manner by ploughing.
 In the first instance giving the under vine area, a shallow ploughing removes the chemical-resistant weeds.

-This leads on to the question, “When is glyphosate going to be banned in Australia”?
+“When is glyphosate going to be banned in Australia”, that is the question?

 Is it possible to have a tractorless vineyard?
 Yes, I believe it is possible, however, the capital cost may be prohibitive, depending on how it is set up.

-I can envisage a fox-proof fenced vineyard, that is filled with free-range chickens during the autumn, winter and spring.
+A fox-proof fenced vineyard, that is filled with free-range chickens during the autumn, winter and spring, I can envisage.
 During the summer the chickens would need to be housed in a separate area away from the vines as free-range chickens eat grapes.

 The free-range chickens will clean up and weed all the vineyard and reduce ground-dwelling vine pests as well as pest control.